dgraph-io/dgraph-docs/content/query-language/type-system.md

 This query will return the nodes that have a parent predicate and only the `parent`'s of type `Person`.

-You can also query for `dgraph.type` to get the data's type.
+You can also query for `dgraph.type` to get the Entity type.
 For example:

 ```graphql
 {